StackStorm-Exchange/stackstorm-aws/README.md

 * ``service_notifications_sensor.port`` - Listen path for the HTTP interface.
 * ``service_notifications_sensor.path`` - Path where the events need to be sent.

+And `aws.example.file` is an example of this configuration.
+You can use actions and sensors by copying this file to `config.yaml` and editing the parameters in this file.

 ## st2_user_data

 Optionally, you can set the user_data to set a default file to be used during new instance creation.
 Put your user_data file somewhere accessible by the StackStorm user, and use the st2_user_data config option to set it.